scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The signature metadata minimally contains the ISD-AS number of the signing entity and the key identifier of the public key to be used to verify the message.
 For more information on signing and verifying control plane messages, see 'Signing and Verifying Control Plane Messages' in {{I-D.dekater-scion-pki}}.

-The following code block shows how the signature input is defined in the SCION Protobuf implementation ("ps" stands for path segment).
-Note that the signature has a nested structure.
+Some of the data used as an input to the signature comes from previous ASes in the path segment.
+This data is therefore called "associated data" and it gives the signature a nested structure.
+The content of associated data defined in Protobuf is:

 ~~~
 input(ps, i) = signed.header_and_body || associated_data(ps, i)